Victor E. Moore: City Council

 Later that year, after Philadelphia adopted a new city charter, Moore ran for an at-large seat on the reformed city council.
 He was elected, part of a wave election that swept the Republicans from power for the first time in 67 years.
 Moore won the highest vote total of any of the seven at-large candidates elected.
 In Council, he chaired the Transportation and Public Utilities Committee.
 In 1952, just a year after the city charter's adoption, Moore called for revisions to it that would take certain powers from appointed officials and return them to City Council.
 That same year, he advocated tearing down Philadelphia's City Hall and replacing it with a modern office building (the proposal was not adopted).

 Moore resisted calls from Democratic Mayor Joseph S. Clark Jr. to increase the city budget and raise taxes, proposing a budget smaller by $19 million.
 Clark's budget eventually passed Council without Moore's vote.
-Moore continued to oppose Clark and the charter, joining the efforts James Hugh Joseph Tate and Michael J. Towey to weaken the charter's civil service reforms (they were unsuccessful).
+Moore continued to oppose Clark and the charter, joining the efforts of James Tate and Michael J. Towey to weaken the charter's civil service reforms (they were unsuccessful).
 He was re-elected in 1955, again leading all candidates for at-large seats.
 In the next council session, Moore became chairman of the Finance Committee.

 On the Finance Committee, Moore developed a reputation as the city's "financial watchdog" as he scrutinized spending requests from the new mayor, Richardson Dilworth.
 He served as Council's representative on the Philadelphia Transportation Company's board of directors, and fought for the construction of the Delaware Expressway.
 In addition to fighting tax increases, Moore and Tate worked to keep utilities costs from increasing excessively.
 In 1958, Moore considered a run for Lieutenant Governor, but changed his mind when Clark, now a United States Senator, blocked the Democratic Party establishment from endorsing him.
 Instead, he ran for a third term on City Council in 1959, and garnered the second-most votes of any at-large candidate.